MicrochipTech/fpga-hls-examples/radix2_div/readme.md

 set-ExecutionPolicy Unrestricted
 ```

 ## Run the example

-This will run the software-only run on the host machine:
+This will run software-only on the host machine:

 ```console
 shls -a sw